 Why It’s Critical to Keep up with Your Colorectal Cancer Screenings

-Colorectal cancer is the third most common cancer diagnosed in both men and women in the United State, and for individuals who may have fallen off on their annual check ups during the pandemic, it’s important to engage back into care and ask your provider about colorectal cancer detection.
+Colorectal cancer is the third most common cancer diagnosed in both men and women in the United State, and for individuals who may have fallen off on their annual check ups, it’s important to engage back into care and ask your provider about colorectal cancer detection.
 As a reminder, early detection saves lives.

 What is Colorectal Cancer?